Tencent/rapidjson/doc/faq.md

    RapidJSON fully support parsing/generating UTF-16 surrogates.

-4. Can it handle '\u0000' (null character) in JSON string?
+4. Can it handle `\u0000` (null character) in JSON string?

    Yes.
 RapidJSON fully support null character in JSON string.
-However, user need to be awared of it and using `GetStringLength()` and related APIs to obtain the true length of string.
+However, user need to be aware of it and using `GetStringLength()` and related APIs to obtain the true length of string.

-5. Can I output '\uxxxx' for all non-ASCII character?
+5. Can I output `\uxxxx` for all non-ASCII character?

    Yes, use `ASCII<>` as output encoding template parameter in `Writer` can enforce escaping those characters.